rust-lang/rust/text/0000-trait-alias.md

 # Summary
 [summary]: #summary

-Traits can be aliased the same way types can be aliased with the `type` keyword.
+Traits can be aliased with the `trait TraitAlias = …;` construct.
+Currently, the right hand side is a bound – a single trait, a combination with `+` traits and lifetimes.
+Type parameters and lifetimes can be added to the *trait alias* if needed.

 # Motivation
 [motivation]: #motivation